Tea chest: History

 The traditional construction was of very thin wood held at the edges with metal edges, riveted to the sheets.
 Internally, tea chests were often lined with metal foil, and strengthened with inch-by-inch boards at the edges.

 The foil was stated as lead in a Bushell's 1925 advertisement but later changed to aluminium foil.

 Tea chests were only used to carry tea once, so they were generally sold for non-food use.
 They would often be subsequently used for domestic goods storage and house contents moving as they were low cost, light weight, robust and clean.

-During the 1950s throughout the UK, tea chests began to be used as basic basses in skiffle groups, such as the Quarrymen. and Lonnie Donegan.
+During the 1950s throughout the UK, tea chests began to be used as basic basses in skiffle groups, such as the Quarrymen.

 Due to containerisation of shipping and the availability of dry vented containers, the use of tea chests for shipping tea declined in the late 20th century.
 By the second decade of the 21st century, although tea chests were still used in some cases, tea is most commonly transported in sacks, either polyethylene or multi layer paper, stacked on pallets and packed into clean dry vented shipping containers.